Fantasy 101: Common DFS Strategies and Pitfalls

 Stacking is a DFS staple, and it’s especially useful in MLB contests.
 When the stars align, don’t be afraid to load up on one team.
 A poor pitcher is typically the inspiration for a stack, but the ballpark and weather also play a hand.
 Expect plenty of gamers to stack one or both teams when the Rockies play host at Coors Field.

 The ultimate goal is for one of your players to drive in teammates also in your lineup.
 This way, stackers reap all the rewards of an offense’s success.
 Stacking creates an elevated ceiling, but it can also backfire severely if a targeted pitcher tosses a gem.
-Even Ian Kennedy has a good outing occasionally, but gamers should keep loading up lineups against his opposition.
+Even Jordan Zimmermann has a good outing occasionally, but gamers should keep loading up lineups against his opposition.
 Although stacking is more synonymous with tournaments because of its risk-reward nature, it’s also a viable cash-game strategy (particularly in Coors).
 Those in tournaments, however, may want to seek a more creative combination than a squad’s top-three hitters.
 The next section will further examine why players should chance it in all formats.

 Embrace Volatility (in Cash and GPPs)